Why Diversification in Investing Can Make or Break Your Strategy

 Funds may offer ready-made diversification

 Another way to diversify your stock investments is to choose a fund.
 Funds are curated for you by investment managers.
-These trained professionals diligently research each of the companies and holdings within their fund and balance out the lows and highs of these investments using diversification.
+These trained professionals diligently research each of the companies and holdings within their fund and balance out the lows and highs of these diversified investments.

 The investment managers research each of the companies and holdings within their fund to achieve balance.
 There are index funds, which follow major market indexes, as well as actively managed funds organized by company size, type and sector.